cdennis5/signalr-qt/README.md

 2. To rebuild the **SignalRClient** library, for a given platform, first rebuild its **dependencies**, found in the nested projects.

 Open each of the following NESTED projects in Qt Creator.
-Configure them to build (i.e. define the .pro.user) as needed.
-Be sure to **DISABLE Shadow Build**!
+Configure them to build (i.e. define the .pro.user) as needed per context.

 - `ThirdParty\QtExtJson\QtExtJson.pro`